GaloisInc/crucible/README.md

 Quick start
 -------------
-To fetch all the latest git versions of immediate dependencies of libraries in this repository, use the `scripts/build-sandbox.sh` shell script; alternately, you can manually invoke the git commands to initialize and recursively update submodules.
-You will find it most convenient to setup public-key login for GitHub before you perform this step.
+Clone this repository and checkout the immediate submodules to supply the needed dependencies (`git submodule update --init`).

-Crucible can be built with the `cabal` tool (although it is not compatible with the old/v1 cabal version).
+Crucible can be built with the `cabal` tool:

 ```
-./scripts/build-sandbox.sh
 cabal update
 cabal new-configure
 cabal new-build all